darshan-hpc/polaris-log-collection-scripts-cug25/log-collection-analysis/fs-interface-usage/README.md

 **extract-fs-interface-data.py**

-This script calculates aggregate job statistics to each storage system using each interface.
+This script calculates aggregate job statistics for each storage system using each interface.
 The results are stored in a CSV file (fs_interface_usage.csv) that is fed to other plotting scripts.

 `Usage: python extract-fs-interface-data.py <job_stats_dir>`